CodeDashie/v4/content/featured/Website/index.md

   - Styled Components
 text: '

-Cloned from <a href="https://brittanychiang.com/">Britanny's repository</a>.
+Cloned from <a href="https://brittanychiang.com/">Britannys repository</a>.
 Built and coded with GatsbyJs.

 '
+text2: ''
 ---

-Website using GatsbyJS.
+Website built through GatsbyJS in Visual Studio Code.
+Cloned from <a href="https://brittanychiang.com/">Britannys repository</a> on GitHub.
+Using <a href="https://git-fork.com/">Fork</a> as a git client.
+When the repo is updated a new build is triggered on <a href="https://shanehoskin.gatsbyjs.io/">my website</a>.